inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/serializers.md

 ## Advanced serialization

-The serialization and deserialization can be become pretty complex, and often there might be existing tools you may want to leverage for more complex data models.
+Serialization and deserialization can become pretty complex, and often there might be existing tools you may want to leverage for more complex data models.
 Before writing your own serializer, we encourage you to explore the serializers in [Invenio-RDM-Records](https://github.com/inveniosoftware/invenio-rdm-records/tree/master/invenio_rdm_records/resources/serializers) for more advanced use cases.

+You'll find examples of schemas, serializers and pipelines like:

+- XML serializers
-You'll find examples of schemas, XML serializers, pipelines (such as Python dictionary -> DataCite JSON -> DataCite XML).
+- Python dictionary -> DataCite JSON -> DataCite XML

-- Dictionary to MARC21 representation using dojson
+- Python dictionary -> MARC21 using dojson
-- MARC21 representation to MARCXML
+- MARC21 -> MARCXML
-- MARCXML to MODS using XSLT.
+- MARCXML -> MODS using XSLT